kyma-project/kyma/docs/05-technical-reference/00-architecture/svls-02-internal-registry.md

 ---
-title: Internal Docker Registry
+title: Internal Docker registry
 ---

-Kyma serverless module by default comes with internal docker registry deployment that is used to store function container images w/o necessity to  use 3rd party registry
+By default, the Kyma Serverless module comes with the internal Docker registry, which stores the Function container images without using the third-party registry.

-Internal docker  is not recommended for production, as

-is not deployed in HA setup
+The internal Docker registry is not recommended for production, as it's not deployed in the High Availability (HA) setup and has limited storage space and no garbage collection of the orphaned images.

-has limited storage space and no garbage collection of orphaned images Still, it is very convenient for development and getting first time experience of kyma serverless.
+Still, it is very convenient for development and getting first-time experience with Kyma Serverless.

-The following diagram illustrates how it works.
+See the following diagram to learn how it works:

 ![Serverless architecture](./assets/svls-internal-registry.svg)

-1. Build job pushes function image to docker registry using in-cluster URL
+1. Build job pushes the Function image to the Docker registry using the in-cluster URL.
-2. Internal docker registry URL is resolved by K8s DNS to real ip address
+2. The Kubernetes DNS resolves the internal Docker registry URL to the actual IP address.
-3. Kubelet fetch image using URL: `localhost:{node_port}/{image}`
+3. [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) fetches the image using the URL: `localhost:{node_port}/{image}`.
-4. NodePort allows kubelet to get into the cluster network and translate `localhost` to `internal-registry.kyma-system.svc.cluster.local` and ask the k8s dns to resolve the name
+4. NodePort allows kubelet to get into the cluster network and translate `localhost` to `internal-registry.kyma-system.svc.cluster.local` and ask the Kubernetes DNS to resolve the name.
-5. K8s DNS service resolve the name and provide the IP of `internal docker registry`
+5. The Kubernetes DNS service resolves the name and provides the IP of the internal Docker registry.

-**NOTE:** Kubelet cannot resolve in-cluster URL that's why serverless uses NodePort service.
+**NOTE:** kubelet cannot resolve the in-cluster URL.
+That's why Serverless uses the NodePort service.
-**NOTE:** NodePort service routing assure that pull request reaches the internal docker registry regardless of whether it is from different node.
+**NOTE:** The NodePort service routing assures that the pull request reaches the internal Docker registry regardless of whether it is from a different node.